RaphaelPile/RaphaelPile/README.md

 ### Hi there 👋, I'm Raphaël

-#### I am a French R&D engineer with a great interest in reproducibility and open-science issues.
+#### I am a French Lecturer-Researcher with a great interest in reproducibility and open-science issues.

-- 🔭 I’m currently working on numerical methods for electrical engineering.
+- 🔭 I’m currently working on numerical methods for mechanical and electrical engineering.
 - 🌱 Mainly working with **python**
 - 🤔 I’m looking for contributors to the [Pyleecan software](https://github.com/Eomys/pyleecan)
 - 😄 Pronouns: He